mvolkmann/blog/src/zig.md

 To use a for loop to iterate over an array (not a slice), do you have to dereference it with & to turn it into a slice? arr[n..] returns a slice from index n to the end.
 Can create a slice from an array, another slice, or a. multi-pointer (define).

-Knows how to print struct instances with an empty format specifier.
-Struct Fields can be given default values.
-Structs can define methods.

 std.debug.print or std.log.info ?
 What else can output to stdout?